Panrong/st4ml/docs/internal.md

 # Programming Guide

-In this section, we introduce the design and use of two core parts in ST4ML, the ST instances and operations.
+In this page, we introduce the design and use of two core parts in ST4ML: ST instances and operations.
 With the well-designed ST instances, programmers can easily manipulate heterogeneous ST data; and with the three types operators programmers can make ST data ingestible for machine learning applications.

+> - The source code of ST4ML functionalities are located at `st4ml/st4ml-core/`, and the package name is `st4ml`.
+> - Currently, ST4ML relies on Spark environment (i.e., it can only be used under `spark-submit` or `spark-shell` but
+> not normal `scala`).
+We may extend ST support to normal `scala` environment in the future versions.

 [ST Instances](#ST-Instances)
 - [Geometry](#Geometry)